1.0 OBJECT OF THE GAME

 a) It is never necessary to specify details such as the number of banks, kisses, caroms, rails, etc.

-b) Any balls pocketed, legally or illegally, as a result of a called shot will remain pocketed, regardless of the group (stripe or solid).
+b) Any balls pocketed, legally or illegally, will remain pocketed, regardless of the group (stripe or solid).

 c) The break shot is never considered a “called shot.”